binhanle/eem202a-project/method_technical.md

 <br/>

 The output from the MAR function is a list of values corresponding to the aspect ratio of the mouth.
 Its size is equal to the total number of frames.
-The mouth aspect ratio implementation was inspired by the following: https://github.com/mauckc/mouth-open
+The mouth aspect ratio implementation was inspired by the following: [mouth-open on GitHub](https://github.com/mauckc/mouth-open)

 ##### Voice Activity Detection